Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Solution

-• Set up a signal handler to automatically reap terminations.
+• Set a signal handler to automatically reap terminations.

 3. Unstable behavior due to race conditions